ashirokov/argpext/index.rst

    Base class for hierarchical script-like object that can be executed on a complete list of command line arguments.
-The list starts with the mandatory sequence of sub-commands that identifies the leaf :func:`Function` class.
-The rest of the command line arguments are used to execute the reference function of that class, as specified in the documentation for :meth:`Function.digest` method.
+The list starts with the mandatory sequence of sub-commands that identifies the leaf :func:`Task` class.
+The rest of the command line arguments are used to execute the reference function of that class, as specified in the documentation for :meth:`Task.digest` method.

    .. attribute:: SUBS